ZihaoLinQZ/ZihaoLinQZ.github.io/_pages/about.md

 I am a 3rd year Ph.D. student at UC Davis, working on multi-modal models.
 I am fortunate to be advised by [Prof. Lifu Huang](https://wilburone.github.io/).
 Introduce myself!
 My research centers on multimodal understanding and generation, including image editing, image generation, and video understanding, aiming to bridge perception and generation through unified multimodal frameworks.
 I also explore RL-trained and LLM/MLLM-based agents, applying agent frameworks to diverse real-world applications such as design document editing and medical reasoning.
 My broader interests include retrieval-augmented generation (RAG), interpretability, and the development of efficient, scalable architectures for multimodal intelligence.

-Before joining UC Davis, I obtained my master degree from Duke University in 2022, majoring Electronic and Computer Engineering.
-Before that, I obtained my bachelor degree from Southern University of Science and Technology in 2019, majoring Financial Mathematics.
+Before joining UC Davis, I obtained my master degree from Duke University in 2022, majoring in Electronic and Computer Engineering.
+Before that, I obtained my bachelor's degree from Southern University of Science and Technology in 2019, majoring Financial Mathematics.

 I am always open to collaboration in many domains.
-If you want to collaborate with me or have any interesting ideas or thoughts want to discuss with me, feel free to contact me: [qzlin@ucdavis.edu](qzlin@ucdavis.edu) and [zihao.lin.0123@gmail.com](zihao.lin.0123@gmail.com).
+If you want to collaborate with me or have any interesting ideas or thoughts want to discuss with me, feel free to contact me: [qzlin@ucdavis.edu](mailto:qzlin@ucdavis.edu) and [zihao.lin.0123@gmail.com](mailto:zihao.lin.0123@gmail.com).

 News
 ======